quidfacitis/bugle_channel/README.md

 ## How to sideload the channel locally

 Open the app in VS Code.
-Add a the directory `.vscode` to the root of the app.
+Add the directory `.vscode` to the root of the app.
 In that directory, add the file `launch.json` with the following contents:

 ```
 {